-Our philosophy is to never cut corners on processing power.
-Our new state-of-the-art algorithms required a powerful platform on which to operate, so the Axe-Fx II features two (count 'em) 600 MHz dual-core Analog Devices TigerSHARCTM Digital Signal Processors working in tandem.
-One processor is devoted solely to amp modeling while the other handles effects processing and system tasks.
-An ultra-high-speed bus interconnects the two processors, shuttling data back and forth.
-Mated to the processors is a high-speed, 64-bit external memory bus and twice the RAM of previous Axe-Fx products.
-A 200K gate FPGA provides peripheral functionality and system bus management.
+Our philosophy is never to cut corners on processing power.
+Our new state-of-the-art algorithms required a powerful platform on which to operate, so the Axe-Fx II features two 600 MHz dual-core Analog Devices TigerSHARCTM Digital Signal Processors working in tandem.
+One is devoted solely to amp modeling while the other handles effects and system tasks.
+Mated to the processors is twice the RAM of previous Axe-Fx products.
 The Axe-Fx II is by far the most powerful instrument processor ever created, with more raw, real-time audio processing horsepower than anything available at any price.
-Yet, unlike power-hungry PCs, the Axe-Fx II consumes less than 40W and is nearly silent in operation.
+Yet, unlike power-hungry PCs, it consumes less than 40W.

-G2 Amp ModelingTM with Virtual Vacuum TubeTM Technology
+G2 Amp ModelingTM with Virtual Vacuum TubeTM Technology and MIMICTM

 All this power would be useless without algorithms to take advantage of it.
 Years of research have yielded what we call G2 Amp Modeling Technology, comprising major breakthroughs in both preamp and power amp modeling.
 First, we created our new Virtual Vacuum Tube technology, or VVT.
 VVT is a complete departure from the static waveshaping technology used by other products.
 It is a digital replica of a vacuum tube, complete with time, frequency, and level dependencies.
-Just like a real vacuum tube, our digital replica is truly dynamic and changes with your playing.
-This creates a level of realism, complexity, and response that other products just can't match.
+This creates a level of dynamic realism other products just can't match.

 Next, we rewrote the book on power amp modeling.
 G2 models the entire power amp, including the phase inverter, power tubes, output transformer, power transformer, choke, filter caps, and more.
-The results are amazing: warm, yet tight bass, powerful midrange, and silky highs.
+The results are amazing: tight bass, powerful midrange, silky highs, plus highly expressive touch sensitivity.
 In addition, the Amp block now includes an integrated, 8-band graphic equalizer for additional tone-shaping without extra blocks.

-The current lineup of Axe-Fx II amp models are the result of incredibly detailed analysis of the actual amps that inspired them.
+Our amp models are the result of thousands of hours of incredibly detailed analysis of the actual amps that inspired them.
 We spent a small fortune searching out and purchasing vintage and modern amplifiers to add to our reference collection.
+Firmware Version 10.0 introduced our revolutionary Multi-point Iterative Matching and Impedance Correction (MIMICTM) technology, a significant advancement in amplifier simulation unmatched by any other product at any price point.
+For more on this, see the white paper on the support section of our web site.

-Improved Speaker Simulation
+Improved Speaker Simulation and On-board IR Capture

-The Axe-Fx II features new dynamic speaker modeling technology in the Amp block.
-This alone improves the way amp and cab work together for realistic tone and feel.
-In addition, the Axe-Fx II features a new, higher resolution (2048) convolution cabinet emulator with 70 factory Impulse Responses (IRs) and 50 "USER CAB" memory locations.
-Factory IRs also include custom creations from the Redwirez and Ownhammer collections, plus contributions from loudspeaker design engineer and Axe-Fx early adopter, Jay Mitchell.
+The Axe-Fx II features new dynamic speaker modeling technology in the Amp block which even considers the impedance characteristics of the speaker cab.
+This improves the way amp and cab work together for realistic tone and feel.
+In addition, the onboard cabinet simulator now offers a higher resolution (2048) with 100+ factory Impulse Responses (IRs) - including creations by Fractal Audio Systems, RedWirez, OwnHammer, Kalthallen, Jay Mitchell, James Santiago, and John Petrucci of Dream Theater - plus 100 "USER CAB" memory locations and the built-in tools required to create your own Axe-Fx II User Cab IRs from a real speaker cab.